datacite/schema/meta/kernel-4/index.md

 time: 2016-05-14
 ---

-This schema is unreleased, use it only to validate examples.
+This schema is available as a pre-release version for testing.

 ## [XML Schema](metadata.xsd) {-}